lilwon/lilwon.github.io/_posts/2020-09-24-My-Asian-Skincare-Products-Review.md

    than the COSRX one.
 Like the other snail product, I don't think it did anything except hydrate my face similar to the COSRX Advanced Snail 96 Mucin.
 I felt like this product was more pricey since I was paying the same price but for a smaller amount (45mL).
-Overall snails doesn't do anything to my skin besides keeping it adding another layer of hydration.
+Overall, snails doesn't do anything to my skin besides adding another layer of hydration.

 7. [Rohto Melano CC Vitamin C Essence](https://jp.rohto.com/melanocc/)<br>